 We have children from all over the country.
 They all do well and generally make friends quickly.
 The children seem to love the companionship and camaraderie that comes with boarding; it’s us parents who find it harder!
-Children have come to us from Australia and South Africa who had never boarded before but they found their feet within the first week and hardly looked back the following Monday morning to say goodbye to their parents who had come to drop them off.
+Children have come to us from across Zimbabwe who had never boarded before but they found their feet within the first week and hardly looked back the following Monday morning to say goodbye to their parents who had come to drop them off.
 They settled in very quickly and made firm friends.

 Dormitories are allocated according to Grades (i.e. Grade One will be in Dorm One).
 Each dorm is monitored by a carefully chosen Grade Seven pupil who stays in each particular dorm.
 The older pupil is a monitor and helper, particularly for the younger children to help them with their routines and mastering the intricacies of shoelaces and mosquito net tying!
 If there are any problems during the night the monitor can help with these or accompany them to the hostel matron.